premieroctet/react-native-wallet/README.md

 - `buttonLayout`:
   - `baseWidth`: The base width of the button.
 It is undefined on Android.
   - `baseHeight`: The base height of the button.
-  - `baseWidthFromType`: The base width of the button depending on the button type.
+  - `baseWidthFromType`: Function that takes the button type as parameter and returns the base width of the button depending on it.
 On iOS, it returns undefined.

 # Contributing